 The German acrobatic circus Roncalli has boasted for decades of its spectacular numbers with animals: today it uses a battery of laser projectors and futuristic lenses to produce 3D shows with holographic animals.

-It is a respectable technological compromise and leads the way for a new generation of circuses that through new solutions will renew the traditional magic of representations with more ethical and respectful practices of animals.
+It is a very respectable technological compromise and leads the way to a new one generation of circuses that will renew the traditional through new solutions magic of representations with more ethical and animal-friendly practices.

 Animals: zero

-To save the suffering and pain of the poor animals often trained in very hard sessions, at Roncalli they worked to obtain surprisingly detailed 3D models: the expense was almost half a million euros, but it seems it was worth it.
+To save suffering and pain to the poor animals often trained in very hard sessions, Roncalli worked to obtain surprisingly detailed 3D models: the expense was of almost half a million euros, but it seems to be it was worth it.

-Since the 90s this circus family has progressively limited the use of animals, but with this solution he will revolutionize his entire repertoire: in the gigantic arena the "holo-animals" are perfectly integrated into the performances of athletes and clowns.
+Since the 90s this circus family has progressively limited the use of animals, but with this solution he will revolutionize his entire repertoire: in the gigantic arena the "holo-animals" are perfectly integrated in performances of athletes and clowns.

-The success was tremendous: last year the return of the image of the initiative and the undoubted beauty of the show brought in more than 600.000 spectators.
+The success was amazing: last year the return of the initiative's image and the undoubted beauty of the show brought in more than 600.000 spectators.

-Other associations like the PETA: "the initiative to remove animals from circuses is the driving force for the entire entertainment movement," makes known a press release of the association.
+Other associations like the PETA: “the initiative to remove animals from circuses is a driving force behind the entire entertainment movement,” says a press release of the association.

-In my little applause too: old often violent practices are giving way to real hymns to creativity and the magic of the man-technology combination.
+In my own small way, I too applaud: old, often violent practices are giving way to real hymns to creativity and the magic of the combination man-technology.